Jeep Renegade SUV - MPG, running costs & CO2

 For lower running costs, the Renegade 4xe plug-in hybrid could be the solution.
 Its 11.4kWh battery pack and electric motor means it can drive up to 25 miles using no petrol at all.
 Alternatively, in Hybrid mode, the car's on-board computer decides when to deploy electric or petrol power, and the battery’s charge can be saved for use later on – say when you drive into a city.

-Official CO2 figures from 47-53g/km place the 4xe in a low BiK band for business users, and reduce the cost of annual VED by £10 to £140.
+Official CO2 figures from 49-53g/km place the 4xe in a low BiK band for business users, and reduce the cost of annual VED (road tax) to the discounted rate.
 Fuel consumption is quoted as up to 134.5mpg but, like all plug-in hybrid models, this will greatly depend on how often the owner tops up the batteries and their driving habits.
 Longer trips with a depleted battery will see much higher fuel consumption than local trips with a fully charged battery.